skip to content

 00:04:05 - Jenn Junod

-It's very cool doing this because the questions I ask.
-Josh knows that it's from when I don't know JavaScript that well, or I know it in JavaScript, yet I don't know the name of it.
-So that's been a huge piece of.
-Going through this with him has been, oh, I do know how to do this.
-It's just.
-I didn't know.
+It's very cool doing this because the questions I ask, Josh knows it's from when I don't know JavaScript that well, or I know it in JavaScript, yet I don't know the name of it.
+So that's been a huge piece of going through this with him: "Oh, I do know how to do this.
+I just didn't know."

 00:04:30 - Anthony Campolo